woanware/javaidx/README.md

 javaidx
 =======

 javaidx is a console application for parsing Java IDX cache files.
 The repo also contains a pdf document that describes the binary format of the IDX files.

+## Features ##
+- Outputs to CSV with custom delimiter
+- Sorting by url,length,modified,expiration,validation

 ## Third party libraries ##